Model of computation

 In computer science, and more specifically in computability theory and computational complexity theory, a model of computation is a model that describes how an output of a mathematical function is computed given an input.
-A model describes how units of computations, memories, and communications are organized.
+A model of computation describes how units of computations, memories, and communications are organized.
 The computational complexity of an algorithm can be measured given a model of computation.
 Using a model allows studying the performance of algorithms independently of the variations that are specific to particular implementations and specific technology.

 Categories

 Models of computation can be classified into three categories: sequential models, functional models, and concurrent models.